GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (193).md

 **At Higher Tiers**: If cast at 2nd tier or higher, for each tier beyond minimum, the maximum weight of a weapon which may be produced by the spell is increased by 2 pounds.

 **Critical Failure**: You fail to properly draw the disapating energy of the attack.
 Instead, for a number of rounds equal to the spell's tier, attacks of that type gain advantage against you.

+#### Rockslide

+**Minimum Tier**: 5

+**Casting Time**: 6 actions

+**Range**: 30 yards

+**Duration**: Concentration, up to 5 + spell tier phases

+**Effect**: You must cast this spell near a cliff side, in which the cliff is ascended above your intended zone.
+You designate a circle with a 5 yard radius within range.
+At the end of the following phase, and each phase afterwards for the duration, rocks will begin to fall on everything within the area.
+A number of force attacks are inflicted equal to 6 divided by the number of creatures in the area.
+If their is a fraction, you may inflict a single additional force attack against a creature in the area.
+Each successful force attack will also cause a crushing attack to be inflicted against that creature.

+**At Higher Tiers**: When cast at 6th tier or higher, for each tier beyond 5th, you may choose one of the following
+* Increase the range by 15 yards
+* Increase the number of attacks by 1
+* Increase the radius of the circle by 2 yards.

+Additionaly, for every two tiers beyond 5th, the number of attacks (before being divided) may be 8ncreased by 1.

+**Critical Failure**: The spell's area instead becomes centered on you, with the extra attack from a fraction being allocated to you.
+The attacks of this spell gain a bonus against you equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Rotword